May 19

 On March 11 a new documentary was aired on French television (ARTE – French-German cultural TV channel) by French journalist and filmmaker Marie-Monique Robin, The World According to Monsanto - A documentary that Americans won’t ever see.
 The gigantic biotech corporation Monsanto is threatening to destroy the agricultural biodiversity which has served mankind for thousands of years.

-I strongly recommend this Video.
-This is so important. - The Infinite Unknown
+I highly recommend this video.
+This is so important.

 Monsanto already dominates America’s food chain with its genetically modified seeds.
 Now it has targeted milk production.
 Just as frightening as the corporation’s tactics-ruthless legal battles against small farmers-is its decades-long history of toxic contamination.